 Part of the challenge is that community engagement is a complex, multi-stakeholder process that varies widely according to the goals of the research, and the contexts of application.
 Realist review is a recognised way of helping to understand how and why the same intervention may perform differently when the context and implementation vary.
 Realist review can organise evidence on complex interventions to draw out transferable learning and identify ‘what works for whom in what circumstances’.

-What will it do?
+What did it aim to do?

 The review team includes leading international CE scholars, Sassy Molyneux (KEMRI/Oxford) and Jim Lavery (Emory) and realist review expert Geoff Wong (Oxford).
-Project advisors includes those with extensive experience in Bioethics, Malaria, realist review, and designing and delivering CE strategies for global health.
+Project advisors include those with extensive experience in Bioethics, Malaria, realist review, and designing and delivering CE strategies for global health.

 - provide a conceptual and empirical foundation upon which the contributions of new knowledge can be better understood and applied

 - enrich our understanding of the mechanisms through which CE produces specific changes and outcomes of interest, and improve our ability to design effective CE

 - help clarify the value of CE for global health research, and help facilitate improved evaluation and assessment of the return on investment for CE

 To find out more about REAL and be notified about events or opportunites to contribute to the review please email Robin Vincent